hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Multiple Terminologies
 A coded element can have support defined for one or many value sets.
 Coded elements that define support for more than one value set include them in a profile by slicing the [Coding](http://hl7.org/fhir/R4/datatypes.html#Coding) part of the element and placing *Must Support* on each value set slice.
 These value set slices are not intended to prevent systems from supplying only a text value.

-Most coded *Must Support* elements in AU Core define support for one value set, which is bound to the element, no value set slice is present.
+Most coded *Must Support* elements in AU Core define support for one value set, which is bound to the element and no value set slice is present.
 For these elements, the section on [Must Support - Complex Elements](general-requirements.html#must-support---complex-elements) and the terminology binding applies.

 Where multiple value sets are supported:
 - AU Core Responders **SHALL** correctly populate the element with concepts from all supported value sets where the applicable concept is known.